wagslane/blog/content/posts/go-struct-ordering.md

 Notice that even though `NumPosts` only has a size of 1 byte, the next field, `Reach`, still starts at offset 2.
 A whole byte is being wasted!
 The same thing happens with the `NumLikes` field, it starts at offset 4 with a size of 1, but the struct still takes up the full 6 bytes.

-This may not seem like a big deal, but when you are storing millions of these structs in memory the bloat starts to add up quick.
+This may not seem like a big deal, but when you are storing millions of these structs in memory the bloat starts to add up quickly.

 If we change the stats struct such that the `uint16` isn’t defined between the `uint8`s: